-Edmonton-based Mojow’s EYEBOX™ technology is a small, rugged, economical sensor suite outfitted with multiple cameras, a GPS, and a powerful computer to process data in real time.
-The system functions by collecting images automatically and passing them through a variety of algorithms that classifies each pixel to create (or update) a digital representation of the entire farming entity (field boundaries, roads, field entrances, or anything else of interest).
-This electronic “twin” of a farm’s physical attributes serves as the foundation (or primary input) of the autonomous navigation controller—the “brain,” if you will, that makes EYEBOX-guided machinery truly autonomous.
-The continuous intake of real time image data from the peripherals of the tractor assures a high level of relative position accuracy between the vehicle and any physical object encountered within its working environment.
+EYEBOX™ is a small, rugged, economical sensor suite outfitted with multiple cameras, a GPS, and a powerful computer that processes data in real time.
+The system collects images automatically, passing them through a deep neural network that classifies each pixel to create (or update) a digital representation of the entire farming entity (field boundaries and entrances, roads, etc.).
+This digital twin, or map, of a farm’s physical attributes serves as the foundation (or primary input) of the autonomous navigation controller—the “brain” that guides the machinery and makes it truly autonomous.
+The continuous intake of real-time image data from the peripherals of the tractor assures a high level of relative position accuracy between the vehicle and any physical object encountered within its working environment.

-EYEBOX is designed to operate ISO 11783-certified farm implements such as air seeders, planters, sprayers, and fertilizer spreaders.
+EYEBOX™ is designed to operate ISO 11783-certified farm implements such as air seeders, sprayers, and fertilizer spreaders.
 However, Mojow intends to start with land rolling and heavy harrowing, thereby proving its concept before adding tools that apply product.
 Designed for flexibility, the platform can convert conventional tractors into autonomous vehicles or be integrated into OEM machinery to enhance functionality.
 Either way, when fully functional, it will reduce a farm’s production costs and reliance on unskilled labour, increasing profitability and productivity.

 Total Project Value